14.4.6 Errors with distclean

-As explained in Checking the Distribution, ‘make distcheck’ attempts to build and check your package for errors like this one.
+As explained in the section above (see Checking the Distribution), ‘make distcheck’ attempts to build and check your package for errors.
+One such error you might see is:

-The former left-over files are not distributed, so the fix is to mark them for cleaning (see What Gets Cleaned); this is obvious and doesn’t deserve more explanation.
+In the first case of simple left-over files not intended to be distributed, the fix is to include them for cleaning (see What Gets Cleaned); this is straightforward and doesn’t need more explanation.

-The latter bug is not always easy to understand and fix, so let’s proceed with an example.
+The second case, however, is not always easy to understand and fix, so let’s proceed with an example.
 Suppose our package contains a program for which we want to build a man page using help2man.
-GNU help2man produces simple manual pages from the --help and --version output of other commands (see Overview in The Help2man Manual).
-Because we don’t want to force our users to install help2man, we decide to distribute the generated man page using the following setup.
+GNU help2man produces simple manual pages from the --help and --version output of other commands (see The Help2man Manual).
+Because we don’t want to force our users to install help2man, we distribute the generated man page using the following setup.

 # This Makefile.am is bogus.